-Join Nick Brazzi for an in-depth discussion in this video Using Pencil in bundled apps, part of Up and Running with the iPad Pro.
+Join Nick Brazzi for an in-depth discussion in this video Using Pencil in bundled apps, part of Learning the iPad Pro.

 - In this movie, we'll get comfortable with the pencil by using it in some of the bundled apps in iOS9.
 So let's start with the Notes app.
 Just going to tap on that to launch it.
 In iOS9, Apple included drawing tools in the Notes app, so that you could add sketches or hand-written text to your notes.
 This is a really great place to get familiar with the pencil.
 So I'm just going to use one of the notes that I already have here.
 I've got a list of camping gear that I need.
 So to get to the drawing tools, what I'll do is just tap anywhere on the note, and that brings up the onscreen keyboard.